Trueline MCP

 (12 symbols, 139 source lines)

-no outline or read step needed.
+with edit-ready refs, no outline or read step needed.
+For targeted

-replaced. trueline_edit replaces that with a compact line-range
+replaced. trueline_edit replaces that with a compact line-range reference

 Multiple edits can be batched in a single call and applied atomically.